 Here are some tips to manage your online identity:

-- Gain control over your reviews: Even if you’re experiencing negative reviews, there are still steps you can take to redeem your star-rating.
-Start by honestly assessing your service and products.
-Are there any gaps or room for improvement?
-If so, start by improving your overall customer experience.
-Then, take to the review sites to remedy individual situations.
-Remember to respond to negative reviews with a level head, and try to turn each negative experience into a positive one.
+Remember to respond to negative reviews with a level head and try to turn each negative experience into a positive one.
 Most reviewers are willing to modify their review if they feel their problem has been solved.
 Read some of our tips for dealing with negative reviews here.

-- Monitor social media: Social media moves at such a rapid pace that just one negative tweet can quickly gain traction and reach thousands of people.
+• Monitor social media: Social media moves rapidly that just one negative tweet can quickly gain traction and reach thousands of people.
 This is why it’s important to invest in social media monitoring to identify threats to your online identity before they have a chance to reach more people.

 Protecting your online identity from search engines